Tiffc4484/Homepage/README.md

 **Author: Qiqi Chen**

 ### Description
-HTML/CSS and Javascript for a personal portfolio website.
+HTML/CSS and Javascript for a personal portfolio website for a web development course project1, you can find the course link below.
+The project objective was to create a personal website with your skills, courses, projects, hobbies, etc. The website follows W3C rules.

 My website contains four pages, including Home, about, experience and contact.
 Below is the preview of my homepage.